MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_streamaudioengine_assign_loopback_protection.md

 ## -description

-TBD - EVT_ACX_STREAMAUDIOENGINE_ASSIGN_LOOPBACK_PROTECTION tells the driver that a request to assign loop back protection has been made???.
+EVT_ACX_STREAMAUDIOENGINE_ASSIGN_LOOPBACK_PROTECTION is implemented by the driver and is called when the loopback protection status is set for an audio engine node.

 ## -parameters

 ### -param StreamAudioEngine

-An ACXSTREAMAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
+An existing, initialized, ACXSTREAMAUDIOENGINE object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ConstrictorOption

+The ACX_CONSTRICTOR_OPTION that specifies the loopback protection status of the stream audio engine.
+The status can either be set to AcxConstrictorOptionNone or AcxConstrictorOptionMute.
+If there are any active streams with AcxConstrictorOptionMute in effect, then the loopback tap for this audio output will emit silence.
+If all the active stream have AcxConstrictorOptionNone in effect, then the loopback tap contains meaningful data.

 ## -returns